Is there such a thing as IMPROVISED ORGANISATION? (and is it desirable 🙂 ?)

-How can we as improvisers approach organisation?
+How can we as improvisers approach organising things (collectively)?

-Short of seeing improvisation as a daily personal attitude, improvisation work always involves some degree of organisation.
+Next to that you can see improvisation as a daily personal attitude, improvisation work always involves some degree of organisation.
 How do we go about this?
 Are we forced to use the traditional forms of organising, or are there (already?) alternatives that stay closer to an improvisation perspective?

 For example, with the WhatIIIF festival, the real-world counterpart to this digital knowledge base, we are experimenting concretely with the form of an improvisation festival (or conference):